 Citizen Lake Monitoring Network

-The Citizen Lake Monitoring Network (CLMN) creates a bond between over 1000 citizen volunteers statewide and the Wisconsin Department of Natural Resources (DNR).
-Our goals are to collect high quality data, educate and empower volunteers, and share this data and knowledge.
+The Citizen Lake Monitoring Network (CLMN) creates a bond between 1000+ citizen volunteers statewide and the Wisconsin Lakes Partnership.
+Our goals are to collect high quality data, educate and empower volunteers, and share this information.

 For more information contact